-Bus Projects remains committed to providing a safe, accessible and welcoming environment for all attendees.
+Bus Projects is committed to providing a safe, accessible and welcoming environment for our visitors, staff and volunteers.

-- Exhibition opening events do not generally include Auslan interpretation however can be provided upon request for events.
-Please contact Bus Projects if there is an event you would like interpreted: email@example.com
+- Exhibition opening events do not generally include Auslan interpretation however can be provided upon request.
+Please email Bus Projects if there is an event you would like interpreted.

 - Bus Projects is a predominantly standing venue, however, we will happily provide seats for anyone who requires them.
-Please contact Bus Projects to arrange this or ask upon arrival.
+Please contact Bus Projects via email to arrange this or ask upon arrival.

 - Bus Projects is not climate controlled.

 - Please contact Bus Projects if you would like to arrange a designated quiet area at our opening events.

 - Lighting is provided by fluorescent batons.
 However, specific shows may feature low or no lighting.